CenturyLinkCloud/APIDocs/Networks/site-to-site-vpn-create.md

   "contentIsHTML": false
 }}}

-Creates a firewall policy for a given account, between networks in different data centers ("cross data center firewall policy").
+Creates a Site to Site VPN for a given account.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It

-Use this API operation when you need to create a firewall policy between networks in different data centers for a given account.
+Use this API operation when you need to create a Site to Site VPN for a given account.

-  NOTE: This API operation is experimental only, and subject to change without notice.
-Please plan accordingly.

 ## URL